couchbase/couchbase-fluent-bit/CONTRIBUTING.md

 Generally speaking QE will automatically pick up the latest builds and test them against the latest CAO build.
 Here we want to explicitly verify it against the latest release plus any previous compatible releases you want to say are supported.

 The other aspect to consider for a formal release is license checking via Black Duck but this is the standard Couchbase process.
 It will be scanned and results are in the usual place so just need reviewing.
-Ensure you exclude any tooling stuff (e.g. linting, Terrier, etc.).
+Ensure you exclude any tooling stuff (e.g. linting, etc.).

 ## Licensing